ianderrington/genai/docs/Understanding/index.md

+🔮 Welcome to Manging Gen()AI. 🔮

+Generative Artificial Intelligence, and related General AI and General Super AI are components of what already is and may be the future of intelligence and computing.
+We must effectively manage these technologies to use them to their highest potential.

+To manage these technologies effectively and responsibly _we must understand them_.
+That is a complex task, especially given the speed at which we are generating novel insights, new discoveries, backed by increasingly powerful hardware.

+That is why we created Mana Gen AI.
 !!! important "[tl;dr](#tldr)"
     - Evaluate your [**use cases**](./overview/use_cases.md) and think of the [**challenges**](./overview/challenges.md) associated with it
     - Understand the [**data**](./data/index.md) and collect data that you need.